AlphaKretin/bastion-bot/README.md

 ### Card Lookup
 Usage: `{card name|ID}`

-This command searches for a card by the name or YGOPro ID specified in the brackets and returns the card's name, all of its IDs in YGOPro, its status, its lowest, average, and highest prices if available, its types, its attribute if it's a monster, any stats, and its card text.
+This command searches for a card by the name or YGOPro ID specified in the brackets and returns the card's name, all of its IDs in YGOPro, any archetypes its a member of, its status, its lowest, average, and highest prices if available, its types, its attribute if it's a monster, any stats, and its card text.

 As an example, `{dark magician}` returns the following output:
 ![card output](/readme-images/card.png)